7 Artificial Intelligence (AI) App Entrepreneurs Reveal Success Strategies

 While talking to these 7 founders and many others in the Artificial Intelligence industry, we heard many common themes.
 But one almost always stood out – don’t get too consumed by the technology itself, and pay attention to the real human problem you’re solving.
 Be human with your AI app.

-There’s, of course, much more to the advice with deeper insights into what it takes to build a successful AI app.
+There’s, of course, much more to the advice with deeper insights into what it takes to build a successful AI app, such hiring the right AI development company.
 So here are 7 founders in their own words, what it takes to develop a successful AI or Artificial Intelligence app.

 #1 Focus on the cultural implications